mdueholm/powerprice/README.md

 <!--   _ very much in progress_ / _complete_ / _no longer being worked on_.
 If you are no longer working on it, provide reasons why.   -->

 ## Room for Improvement / Nice To's
+- Calculate and display the total power used in kWh this day / week / month / since last manual reset
+- Calculate and display the total cost in DKK this day / week / month / since last manual reset
-- Upload data to the cloud and display it in a browser / web-app
+- Upload data to the cloud and display it in a browser / app
 - Define working hours to keep work-use and private-use seperate
 - 3D-print a case (or maybe just use an old cigarbox)